 Cleanroom Design and Customization

-There is no end to the custom cleanroom supplies and accessories that manufacturers may add to your cleanroom system.
-Examples of these include: electric heaters, smoke detectors, intercoms, door interlocks, central vacuum systems, clean room foggers, ductwork, electrical outlets, process piping, top decks and more.
+Manufacturers offer an extensive array of custom cleanroom supplies and accessories to enhance your cleanroom system.
+These include electric heaters, smoke detectors, intercoms, door interlocks, central vacuum systems, cleanroom foggers, ductwork, electrical outlets, process piping, and top decks, among others.

 Clean Room Safety and Compliance Standards

-Clean rooms are rated on a scale of anticipated contaminant control.
-Cleanroom manufacturers may choose to measure and classify them using one of four safety and compliance standards, which are: US FED STD 209E, ISO 14644-1, EMP EU, and BS 5295.
+Clean rooms are assessed based on expected contaminant management levels.
+Manufacturers of cleanrooms may opt to gauge and categorize them according to one of four safety and compliance standards: US FED STD 209E, ISO 14644-1, EMP EU, and BS 5295.

 Things to Consider Regarding Clean Rooms